kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-ie.md

 ## Limitations

 - Layer 7 Policy & Rules and TLS Termination (`TERMINATED_HTTPS` listener) are not available yet.
 For such use cases you can rely on [Octavia Ingress Controller](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md)
-- UDP proxy protocol is not supported
+- Proxy Protocol is only supported for TCP services.

 ## Billing